mohammedbinsaleem00/epochr/README.md

 # Epochr

-Because you deserve a to-do list app that works offline, looks clean, and occasionally bullies you into finishing stuff.
+Epochr is a native Windows to-do list app with a clean, board-based interface for organizing tasks.
+It supports tags, priorities, and multi-board linking, all stored locally in portable .epchr files—no cloud, no accounts.
+Designed for speed, privacy, and simplicity, Epochr helps you stay organized with a minimal UI and smart, contextual feedback.

 ## Features
 - **Task Management**: Add, edit, delete, and drag-and-drop tasks between sections.